 One of the features of an open floor plan is natural light, so you need to work with it.
 You can do this by adding large windows or a skylight.
 Another more affordable option is to switch to a clean white light bulb rather than warm yellow.
 A white light will shine more into darker corners and open up the space.
 The above San Francisco townhouse, painted by Paintzen professionals, featured plenty of natural light – helping the space to feel even larger than it already was!

 Creating an open living room isn’t difficult and can be done on any budget.
 The result will be a space that is perfect for entertaining and family.
 Paintzen can help get you started on the path towards the open, multi-functional space of your dreams.
-By providing free online quotes and sending a crew of insured, experienced and qualified painters to your home to apply your perfect paint color to the walls, trim and all other living room surfaces, we make the process quick and easy.
-Get started with a free and instant online quote by clicking the link.
+We provide free online quotes.
+Our platform uses insured, experienced, and qualified paint contractors for your project.
+They’ll apply your perfect paint color to the walls, trim, and all other living room surfaces; we make the process quick and easy.
+Get started with a free and instant online quote.